Abstract Submissions

 5. If appropriate, conclusions or recommendations

-Content Category – Students Undergraduate students (who meet qualifications outlined above) are invited to submit abstracts of their research (Quantitative or Qualitative, and case studies and literature reaviews are not accepted).
+Undergraduate students (who meet qualifications outlined above) are invited to submit abstracts of their research (Quantitative or Qualitative research only, case studies and literature reviews are not accepted).

 Abstract Format Guidelines